Opinion dynamics: Statistical physics and beyond: Introduction

-Given the extensive, inherently interdisciplinary, and continuously growing nature of opinion dynamics as a field, comprehensive coverage of all related topics is beyond the scope of our review.
-Prominent examples of excluded fields include: cultural dynamics, understood as the distribution of shared cultural attributes such as values, norms, and practices \cite{axelrod_dissemination_1997}; language dynamics, encompassing the formation, evolution, and competition of languages; and the broader domain of ``human dynamics''.
-We do not include a discussion of segregation models, such as the Schelling model \cite{schelling_models_1969}, which demonstrate the emergence of collective segregation patterns from individual preferences--—a topic closely related to opinion polarization.
-We have also left out many studies on collective action related to seminal work by \textcite{granovetter_threshold_1978} (see \sref{subsec:social_contagion}) or works on modelling collective emotions, especially in online communities \cite{schweitzer_agent-based_2010}.
+Many fields are related to opinion dynamics but are not covered here, such as cultural dynamics, understood as the distribution of shared cultural attributes like values, norms, and practices \cite{axelrod_dissemination_1997}; language dynamics, encompassing the formation, evolution, and competition of languages \cite{abrams_modelling_2003}; and the broader domain of ``human dynamics'' \cite{barabasi_origin_2005}.
+Further on, seminal models on the emergence of segregation \cite{schelling_models_1969}, collective action \cite{granovetter_threshold_1978}, and collective emotions \cite{schweitzer_agent-based_2010} closely relate to polarization and opinion spreading, but are not treated in detail here.

+Finally, while often studied distinctly, social contagion processes fundamentally belong to the field of opinion dynamics.
+These processes, encompassing the diffusion of information, memes, innovations, and even the emergence of political riots, closely resembling opinion formation as they are mediated by social influence and driven by peer pressure within a network \cite{centola_complex_2007}.
+In its simplest form, social contagion can be interpreted as a binary opinion process where a specific state spreads among individuals through sustained or cumulative social interactions \cite{watts_simple_2002}.
+Even if it often focuses on irreversible states or sudden behavioral cascades, the underlying microscopic mechanisms, associated to social pressure, align social contagion with the core principles of statistical physics applied to opinion dynamics.
+Despite these close associations, the study of social contagion forms a well-identifiable, distinct domain and is not discussed in this review due to space constraints.